nxboost/nxboost/doc/guide-startmany.md

 Create the masternode.conf file in the same directory as your wallet.dat.

-Copy the masternode private key and correspondig collateral output transaction that holds the 1K NXBoost.
+Copy the masternode private key and correspondig collateral output transaction that holds the 1K nxboost.

 The masternode private key may be an existing key from [Option 1](#option1), or a newly generated key from [Option 2](#option2).